juyaolongpaul/Bach_chorale_FB/README.md

 The files used in the experiments of figured bass encoding and conversion can be found within the folder `FB_encoding_and_translation_experiment`.

-If you use this version of the files, it will be greatly appreciated if you prefer to the paper: __Ju, Yaolong__, Sylvain Margot, Cory McKay, and Ichiro Fujinaga.
+If you use this version of the files, it will be greatly appreciated if you cite the paper: __Ju, Yaolong__, Sylvain Margot, Cory McKay, and Ichiro Fujinaga.
 2020.
 [Figured Bass Encodings for Bach Chorales in Various Symbolic Formats: A Case Study](http://www.music.mcgill.ca/~cmckay/papers/musictech/ju20figured.pdf).
 Presented at the *Music Encoding Conference*.

 ## BCFB v2.0: